To access information on your multiple district (its council, the conventions, the districts, …), open the menu and choose “Multiple District”:

 Council of Governors / District Cabinet / Committee¶

-As an example, this is part of what you get if you tap on “Council of Governors” for the multi district:
+As an example, this is part of what you get if you tap on “Council of Governors” for the multiple district:

 The corresponding function when you are on a district page is named “District Cabinet”.
 For lower levels (region, zone and club), this is simply named “Committee”.